 Periodically replacing the user's access token is recommended to protect the account.

-Note: From Settings > Application > Security > Access token permission setting in your dashboard, you are able to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.
+Note: From Settings > Application > Security > Access token permission setting on your dashboard, you're able to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.

 You can also use a session token instead of an access token to authenticate a user.
-It's a more secure option because session tokens expire after a certain period whereas access tokens don't.
+Session tokens are a more secure option because they expire after a certain period whereas access tokens don't.
 See Chat Platform API guides for further explanation about the difference between access token and session token, how to issue a session token, and how to revoke all session tokens.

-When a user is authenticated with a session token, the Chat SDK connects the user to the Sendbird server and can send data requests to it for ten minutes as long as the session token hasn't expired or hasn't been revoked.
+When a user is authenticated with a session token, the Chat SDK connects the user to the Sendbird server and can send data requests to the server for ten minutes as long as the session token hasn't expired or hasn't been revoked.